loading page

 Abstract

 Fish communities of streams and rivers might substantially be subsidized by terrestrial insects that fall into the water.
 Although such animal-mediated fluxes are increasingly recognized, little is known on how anthropogenic perturbations may influence the strength of such exchanges.
 Intense land-use, such as lignite mining may impact a river ecosystem due to the flocculation of iron (III) oxides, and thus altering food web dynamics.
-We compared sections of the River Spree in North-East Germany that were greatly influenced by iron oxides with sections located below a dam where passive remediation technologies are applied.
-Compared to locations below the dam, the abundance of benthic macroinvertebrates at locations of high iron concentrations above the dam was significantly reduced.
-Similarly, catch per unit effort of all fishes was significantly higher in locations below the dam compared to locations above the dam and juveniles of piscivorous pike Esox lucius were significantly smaller in size in sections of high iron concentrations.
+We compared sections of the Spree River in North-East Germany that were greatly influenced by iron oxides with sections located downstream of a dam where passive remediation technologies are applied.
+Compared to locations downstream of the dam, the abundance of benthic macroinvertebrates at locations of high iron concentrations upstream of the dam was significantly reduced.
+Similarly, catch per unit effort of all fishes was significantly higher in locations downstream of the dam compared to locations upstream of the dam and condition of juvenile and adult piscivorous pike Esox lucius were significantly lower in size in sections of high iron concentrations.
 Using an estimate of short-term (i.e., metabarcoding of the gut content) as well as longer-term (i.e., hydrogen stable isotopes) resource use, we could demonstrate that two of the three most abundant fish species, perch Perca fluviatilis, and bleak Alburnus alburnus, received higher contributions of terrestrial insects to their diet at locations of high iron concentration.
-In summary, lotic food webs above and below the dam greatly differed in the overall structure with respect to the energy available for the highest tropic levels and the contribution of terrestrial insects to the diet of omnivorous fish.
+In summary, lotic food webs upstream and downstream of the dam greatly differed in the overall structure with respect to the energy available for the highest tropic levels and the contribution of terrestrial insects to the diet of omnivorous fish.
 Therefore, human-induced environmental perturbation such as river damming and mining activities represent strong pressures that can alter the flow of energy between aquatic and terrestrial systems, indicating a broad impact on the landscape level.